Florida LLC Registered Agent: Everything You Need to Know

 The Secretary of State in Florida charges $125 for new business entity registration.
 When you file the articles of organization, they will be processed within seven business days or four business days for expedited service.

 If you need help with finding a registered agent for your Florida LLC, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.